microsoft/ebpf-for-windows/docs/NativeCodeGeneration.md

 ## Step 5 – Linking the COFF file into a PE image

-The fifth is to use the platform-specific linker to generate the final PE file.
+The fifth step is to use the platform-specific linker to generate the final PE file.
 The linker consumes the object file from step 4, a generic DriverEntry skeleton.

 ## Step 6 – Signing the PE file